 At top: Bird’s Nest cookies | Savory Nothings

-While my 3-year-old naps or is off at preschool, I’d get all the supplies ready for these Easter blossom sugar cookies at My Kitchen Craze, then let her help with the final stages — rolling the sugar dough in colored sugar (tip: Jell-O packets work too) then topping with the chocolate.
+While my 3-year-old naps or is off at preschool, I’d get all the supplies ready for these Easter blossom cookies at Crayons and Cravings, then let her help with the final stages — rolling the sugar dough in colored sugar, then topping with the chocolate.
 Yeah, it’ll be messy.
 But she’ll love it.

 For that 8- or 9-year-old kid who is starting to develop some skills in the kitchen and wants to make an impressive dessert to show off to the family at brunch, give them this Easter egg blondies recipe from Averie Cooks.
 In reality, kids are just measuring and mixing, but the result is delicious — and I’d say pretty impressive for a kid-made dessert!

 No bake cookies are the best when you’re working with toddlers, who aren’t known for their patience in the kitchen.
 These Bird’s Nest cookies at Savory Nothings just require mixing and arranging, and they’re a perfect Easter sugar cookie recipe alternative.
 I love Nora’s self-aware TL;DR section of the recipe, which offers a very quick breakdown of jobs for parents and kids to do.
 Including the note that the child gets just one cookie to taste when you’re finished.
 It’s in the recipe, so those are the rules, kids.